 Juan Jaramillo’s curiosity and humility have led to his success as well as the desire to help others.

-[dropcap color=”#888″ type=”square”]I[/dropcap]ntense wonder, family and society are important to Juan Jaramillo.
-They create the spark that drive him forward.
+[dropcap color=”#888″ type=”square”]I[/dropcap]ntense wonder, family, and society are important to Juan Jaramillo.
+They create the spark that drives him forward.
 MIT News featured the 2012 Aldine ISD graduate in a recent article.

 Below are excerpts from the [icons icon_name=”icon-external-link” icon_size=”14px”]article written by Catherine Curro Caruso.